4 Reasons Why Your Dog Pants at Night for No Reason

 If the panting occurs for a very short period of time then there’s a possibility that it could be a result of your dog having an amazing or scary dream.
 For example, the dog might be having a dream of chasing a squirrel and that may cause him to breathe a bit faster during his sleep.

 This is something you’ll have to monitor as long as your dog doesn’t display any other concerning actions (e.g. acting lethargic, whimpering) at night.
 According to Psychology Today, an average-sized dog will start to dream 20 minutes after he falls to sleep.

 Heavy panting can be a common response from dogs that feel pain and discomfort.
 If the heavy panting becomes more than an isolated incident then it’s important to visit the vet to check for any concerning health conditions or diseases.

 The color of your dog’s gum can tell you a lot about the state of your dog’s health.
-For example, dogs with pale or white gums may be affected by anemia, a condition that indicates a lack of red blood cells in the body.
+For example, dogs with pale gums and white tongues could be affected by anemia, a condition that indicates a lack of red blood cells in the body.
 The deprivation of oxygen can cause dogs to pant excessively.